Barack Obama To Aid Democrats In Midterm Elections

-Former President Barack Obama will soon hit the campaign trail, in en effort to aid the Democratic Party in this fall’s midterms, The Hill reports.
+Former President Barack Obama will soon hit the campaign trail, in an effort to aid the Democratic Party in this fall’s midterms, The Hill reports.

 Obama is reportedly expected to urge Democrats across the United States to vote.
 Evidently, the Democratic Party sees potential low voter turnout as a major threat ahead of midterms.

 While former President Barack Obama has kept a relatively low profile since leaving office, he has reportedly remained an influential figure within the Democratic Party.
-As Politico reported in June this year, citing individuals close to the DNC, Obama held a series of secret meetings with potential 2020 Democratic contenders.
+As Politico reported in June, citing individuals close to the DNC, Obama held a series of secret meetings with potential 2020 Democratic contenders.

 According to Politico‘s sources, while worried about the direction the U.S. is headed in under President Trump, Obama is more worried about the happenings within the Democratic Party which, according to the former president, needs to position itself ahead of midterms, and ahead of the 2020 presidential race.

-New reportage from The Hill just confirms that Obama’s presence is a weapon the Democratic Party hopes to use in midterms.
+New reports from The Hill confirm that Obama’s presence is a weapon the Democratic Party hopes to use in midterms.
 Obama will reportedly kick off his push by delivering a speech at the University of Illinois at Urbana-Champaign on Friday, and then continue the mini campaign in Pennsylvania, Ohio, Illinois, and California.

 However, not all Democrats want Barack Obama’s help.